Massachusetts Law About Criminal Law and Procedure

 - US Marshall Service

-Clerk's Guide to Appeals for Lawyers and Self-Represented Litigants, Mass.
+Appeals Court Frequently Asked Questions, Mass.
 Appeals Court.
 In a question and answer format, provides essential information on how to file an appeal in both civil and criminal cases.
 Covers everything from the notice of appeal to how long to expect to wait for a decision.
 Great resource!

 The Criminal Law Handbook: Know Your Rights, Survive the System, Nolo, 2013.
 Explains the criminal system in plain English.
 Offers an overview of the criminal justice system from arrest to appeal and more.
 Requires Library Card for access.